quagmt/udecimal/README.md

 ## Rounding Methods

-Rounding can be challenging and often confusing, as there are [numerous ways](https://www.mathsisfun.com/numbers/rounding-methods.html) to round a number.
-Each method has specific use cases, and developers frequently make mistakes or incorrect assumptions about rounding.
-For instance, round(1.5) might result in either 1 or 2, depending on the chosen rounding method.
+Rounding numbers can often be challenging and confusing due to the [variety of methods](https://www.mathsisfun.com/numbers/rounding-methods.html) available.
+Each method serves specific purposes, and it's common for developers to make mistakes or incorrect assumptions about how rounding should be performed.
+For example, the result of `round(1.45)` could be either 1.4 or 1.5, depending on the rounding method used.

-This issue is particularly critical in financial applications, where even minor rounding mistakes can be accumulated and result in significant financial losses.
-To prevent such mistakes, this library avoids implicit rounding and requires developers to explicitly invoke the rounding method.
+This issue is particularly critical in financial applications, where even minor rounding errors can accumulate and lead to significant financial losses.
+To mitigate such errors, this library intentionally avoids implicit rounding.
+If the result of an operation exceeds the maximum precision specified by developers beforehand, **extra digits are truncated**.
+Developers need to explicitly choose the rounding method they want to use.
 The supported rounding methods are:

 - [Banker's rounding](https://en.wikipedia.org/wiki/Rounding#Rounding_half_to_even) or round half to even
 - [Half away from zero](https://en.wikipedia.org/wiki/Rounding#Rounding_half_away_from_zero) (HAZ)